Geonkick-Synthesizer/geonkick/README.md

 * k - play kick
 * Ctrl + h - hide envelope, only kick graph is shown

+###### Working with envelopes
+* Left double click to add a new point
+* Left click on the point and move the point
+* Right click on the point to remove it

 ###### Examples

 Under the directory geonkick/examples there are some example presets that can be opened and play with.